bwInfoSec/schwachstellenmgmt/README.md

 To run the pytests, the user has to start a new Nextcloud instance so that the tests can also be run without the production system:
 1. The user needs the running program "Docker Desktop".
 2. Setup the Nextcloud instance: `docker-compose up -d`
+3. Wait a few seconds until the setup of the Nextcloud container is complete.
-3. Start the pytests: `pytest`
+4. Start the pytests: `pytest`

 ## Content of the script:
-1. The individual PDF files from the report are sorted by e-mail address and packed into a ZIP file
+1. The individual PDF files of the report will be sorted by email address and packed into a ZIP file
-    - Include the json file with mapping IP to email and compare the IP addresses with the names of the PDF files (uni_heidelberg_Medium_[IP address].pdf)
+    - This step contains the JSON file with the assignment of IP to email and compares the IP addresses with the names of the PDF files (uni_heidelberg_Medium_[IP address].pdf).
-    - All PDFs grouped according to the email addresses are stored in a common folder ([email address])
+    - All PDFs will be grouped according to the email addresses and saved in a same folder ([email address]).
-    -

 2. Login to Nextcloud

 3. Create a tag:
     - The files on the Nextcloud will be deleted after x days
     - A tag with the name `Greenbone Report x-days` will be created for this purpose
-    - After `https://apps.nextcloud.com/apps/files_retention` all files with the tag will be deleted after x days
+    - According to `https://apps.nextcloud.com/apps/files_retention` all files with the tag will be deleted after x days

     `IMPORTANT:
+    The user can select the number of days after which the file is to be completely deleted at the start of the script.
 A tag with the corresponding name is created so that the user can individually determine how long the files are available.
-To enable Nextcloud to make the corresponding settings for the tags, the administrator of the Nextcloud account must write another script in the background and integrate it.
-This is still outstanding!
-Until then, this feature will not be used.`
+In order for Nextcloud to make the appropriate settings for the tags, the administrator of the Nextcloud account must write another script in the background and integrate it.
+This has not yet been done!
+Until then, this function will not be used.`

-4. ZIP files ([email address].zip) are created from the folder from step 1
+4. ZIP files ([email address].zip) will be created from the folder from step 1
-    - The ZIP file is protected with a password
+    - The ZIP file will be protected with a password
-    - The password for the ZIP file is provided via an one-time secret link
+    - The password for the ZIP file will be provided via an one-time secret link

-5. ZIP files are uploaded
+5. ZIP files will be uploaded
-    - The uploaded files are marked with the created tag
+    - The uploaded files will be marked with the created tag
-    - A link is created to the uploaded file
+    - A link will be created to the uploaded file
-    - The link is only valid for x days
+    - The link will only be valid for x days
-    - Nextcloud access is also protected with a password
+    - Nextcloud access will also be protected with a password
-    - The password for the Nextcloud access is provided via an one-time secret link
+    - The password for the Nextcloud access will be provided via an one-time secret link

-6. Two different emails are sent to one recipient
+6. Two different emails will be sent to one recipient
     - First contains the link to the file in the Nextcloud + one-time secret link to the password for the ZIP file
     - Second contains a one-time secret link to the password for the Nextcloud